pikcube/Kazopolis/Characters That Are Not Jinxed.md

 ## Cult Leader

-Drunk Cult leader isn't the end of the world, and might even figure it out when they somehow never get an evil ping.
+Drunk Cult Leader isn't the end of the world, and might even figure it out when they somehow never get an evil ping.

 ## Snake Charmer

-This one doesn't need a jinx, but check with your group about whether they are okay with multiple sober snake charmers.
+This one doesn't need a jinx, but check with your group about whether they are okay with multiple sober Snake Charmers.

 ## Preacher